JakeYu1212/Notes/Introduction to Algorithms/Notes.md

 2. A recursive algorithm must change its state and move toward the base case.
 3. A recursive algorithm must call itself, recursively.

+When a function is called in Python, a **stack frame** is allocated to handle the local variables of the function.
+When the function returns, the return value is left on top of the stack for the calling function to access.

+The stack frames also provide a scope for the variables used by the function.
+Even though we are calling the same function over and over, each call creates a new scope for the variables that are local to the function.